 Staff also supervise research students completing higher degrees by research in the Faculty of Arts and Social Sciences.

 International Studies is responsible for the coordination and implementation of the following teaching programs:

-- the Bachelor of Global Studies (C10264)
+- C10447 Bachelor of Criminology Bachelor of International Studies

 - the Diploma in Languages (C20059)

 International Studies offers the teaching of Chinese, French, German, Italian, Japanese and Spanish for all UTS students.

 UTS students can access language and culture subjects in one of the following ways: